 Video: I wish my parents knew…

 The student watches a video about teenagers talking about what they wish their parents and adults knew.
-The student completes video comprehension practice.
+The student answers some video comprehension questions.

 Revision